MarkBaggett/504lab/docs/solution.md

 powershell.exe -nop -exec bypass -enc dwBoAGkAbABlACgAJAB0AHIAdQBlACkAewAkAGYAbABhAGcAIAA9ACAAIgBTAGEAcwBxAHUAYQBjAGgAZQAzADAAMwAyADEAMQA4ADIAMwAyACIAOwAgAFsAUwB5AHMAdABlAG0ALgBUAGgAcgBlAGEAZABpAG4AZwAuAFQAaAByAGUAYQBkAF0AOgA6AFMAbABlAGUAcAAoADEAMAAwADAAMAApAH0AOwA=
 ```

 Ok, we can see the command line, but no flag.
-Powershell backdoors are quite often BASE64 encoded.
-Anytime you see the "-enc"
-option it will be followed by a base64 encoded payload.
-So lets decode that thing using Powershell.
-Typing "help" as your answer will give you a nice hint and some poewrshell syntax you can copy and paste.
-Lets plug the BASE64 string from the command line above into that syntax to decode it.
+PowerShell backdoors are quite often BASE64 encoded.
+Anytime you see the "-enc" option it will be followed by a base64 encoded payload.
+So let's decode that thing using PowerShell.
+Typing "help" as your answer will give you a nice hint and some PowerShell syntax you can copy, paste and modify.
+Let's plug the BASE64 string from the command line above into that syntax to decode it.

 ```
 PS C:\Users\mark_\Documents\504lab_internal> [System.Text.Encoding]::Unicode.GetString([System.Convert]::FromBase64String("dwBoAGkAbABlACgAJAB0AHIAdQBlACkAewAkAGYAbABhAGcAIAA9ACAAIgBTAGEAcwBxAHUAYQBjAGgAZQAzADAAMwAyADEAMQA4ADIAMwAyACIAOwAgAFsAUwB5AHMAdABlAG0ALgBUAGgAcgBlAGEAZABpAG4AZwAuAFQAaAByAGUAYQBkAF0AOgA6AFMAbABlAGUAcAAoADEAMAAwADAAMAApAH0AOwA="))